Orbifold Chern classes inequalities and applications: Semipostivity of adapted sheaf of forms

 \section{Semipostivity of adapted sheaf of forms}

 In~\cite{CP16} Campana and P\u{a}un remarkably prove that the orbifold cotangent sheaf of a log-smooth pair $(X,D)$ is semipositive with respect to movable curve classes on $X$ (see Theorem~\ref{thm:CP16} below).
+See Definition~\ref{def:SP} for the definition of this notion of semipositivity.
 Currently it is not clear if this result can be easily extended to the case of singular pairs.
-In the present section we show that, for a special subset of mobile classes, the generalization to singular pairs can be achieved by essentially reducing to the smooth case.
+In the present section we show that, for a special subset of movable classes, the generalization to singular pairs can be achieved by essentially reducing to the smooth case.

-\begin{theorem}[ {Orbifold semipositivity with respect to movable classes, cf.~\cite[Thm.~1.2]{CP16}}] Given an snc pair $(X,D)$, if $(K_X+D)$ is pseudo-effective, then for any movable class $\gamma\in \Mov_1(X)$ and any adapted morphism $f:Y\to X$, where $Y$ is smooth, the adapted cotangent sheaf $\Omega_{(Y,f,D)}^1$ is semipositive with respect to $f^*(\gamma)$. \end{theorem}
+\begin{theorem}[ {Orbifold semipositivity with respect to movable classes, cf.~\cite[Thm.~1.2]{CP16}}] Given a log-smooth pair $(X,D)$, if $(K_X+D)$ is pseudoeffective, then for any movable class $\gamma\in \Mov_1(X)$ and any adapted morphism $f:Y\to X$, where $Y$ is smooth, the orbifold cotangent sheaf $\Omega_{(Y,f,D)}^1$ is semipositive with respect to $f^*(\gamma)$\footnote{Here we are following the notation of \cite{CP16} for ``pullback" of movable $1$-cycles.
+Since in the current paper we are only concerned with those cycles that are defined by divisors, we have forgone the exact definition of this notion.}. \end{theorem}

 In the next proposition we slightly refine Theorem~\ref{thm:CP16} for a class of movable $1$-cycles that we call \emph{complete intersection $1$-cycles}.
-We say that $\gamma\in \Mov_1(X)_{\bQ}$ is a complete intersection $1$-cycle, if there are classes $B_1,\ldots, B_{n-1}\in \N^1(X)_{\bQ}$ such that $\gamma$ is numerically equivalent to the cycle defined by $(B_1\cdot \ldots \cdot B_{n-1}) \in \N_1(X)_{\bQ}$.
-As we will see later in Section~\ref{sect:section5_PseudoEffectivity}, such classes appear naturally in our treatment of the pseudo-effectivity of $c_2$.
+As we will see later in Section~\ref{sect:section5_PseudoEffectivity}, such classes appear naturally in our treatment of the pseudoeffectivity of $c_2$.